cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

 - Import the module
   - `import NavigationPrompt, { NavigationPromptCheckpoint } from 'terra-navigation-prompt';`

+This package uses React's Context for inter-component communication.
+A single instance of this package must be installed to ensure that communication occurs between all Context Providers and Consumers.
+To help ensure a single instance is installed, this package should be defined as a peer dependency in packages that are reusable libraries or otherwise consumed by other packages.

 ## Rationale

 A React component has complete control over its own rendering logic.
 It can render child components and unmount those child components as it sees fit.
 It follows that any individual component has no direct control over its own mounting and unmounting; it is rendered (or not) at the discretion of its parent.
 A component must rely on its lifecycle events to determine how it is being implemented.